-Road trips are the best way to discover new destinations while making the journey part of the adventure.
-On our recent Mazda3 road trip to Thousand Oaks, thanks to Mazda USA, we hiked to a waterfall and rode horses to majestic peaks.
+A road trip is the best way to discover new destinations while making the journey part of the adventure.
+On our recent Mazda3 road trip to Thousand Oaks, we hiked to a waterfall and rode horses to majestic peaks.
 We did it in style and on the cheap with the Mazda3.
 As a small family, we don’t need a ton of storage space or extra seating.
 In the Mazda3, I could park on a dime, the mileage was fantastic, and the comfort was exceptional.
 The 2017 Mazda3 Grand Touring is a great option for small families or singles, especially when going on a road trip is part of your regular lifestyle.

 We started our journey in Playa Del Rey and took the 405 freeway to the 101.
 It’s about a 50-mile drive but traffic can be stop-and-go if you leave at the wrong time and I worried about tirelessly shifting the 6-speed manual transmission.
 It’s such a smooth shift, though, that I almost welcomed the task to keep me alert.